giuliadascenzi/ezshop_SEproject/Deliverables/DesignDocument.md

 # High level design

-Since the project is very simple and small, the application is composed of only four packages.
-The application follows the MVC pattern: the View is implemented in the GUI package, while the Model and Control are implemented in the Data, the Model and the Exceptions package.
+Since the project is very simple and small, the application is composed of only five packages.
+The application follows the MVC pattern: the View is implemented in the view package (that contains the GUI), while the Model and Control are implemented in the data, the classes and the exceptions package.
+The classes package contains the implementation of the classes interfaces defined in the data package.

 ![package diagram](Diagrams/Design/packageDiagram.png)